 Gone are the days over over-consumption and wasting time taking out the garbage.
 With less items, you avoid cleaning out the car, dealing with piles of receipts, or sifting through junk.
 You will learn to let go of the items that bring you neither joy, nor purpose.

-Most important, by adopting a more meaningful and conscious lifestyle, you learn the secret to life is to live in sync with the planet.
+Most importantly, by adopting a more meaningful and sustainable lifestyle, you learn the secret to life is to live in sync with the planet.

 You learn to appreciate all the earth has to offer, whether that be the people and animals surrounding us, the natural abilities you were born with, the amazing feats your body can accomplish, or the beautiful things that the world has created.